This communication course for healthcare professionals will:

 - Outline actions organizations can take to create a patient-centric environment.

-- Help the staff replace mixed message with supportive, therapeutic, and caring language.
+- Help the staff replace mixed messages with supportive, therapeutic, and caring language.

 - Allow time for skills practice outside of high-stress real-time events.